DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/forest_based/grf.rst

         )
         effect = grf.estimate(test_data)

-Besides the GRF, YLearn also implements a naive version of GRF with pure python in an easy to understand manner to help users get some insights on how GRF works in code level.
+Besides this ``GRForest``, YLearn also implements a naive version of GRF with pure python in an easy to understand manner to help users get some insights on how GRF works in code level.
 It is worth to mention that, however, this naive version of GRF is super slow (~5mins for fitting 100 trees in a dataset with 2000 samples and 10 features).
 One can find this naive
 GRF in the folder ylearn/estimator_model/_naive_forest/.